CAMB-DSbD/tee-morello-performance-experiments/README.md

    The [memory_reader.py](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/security-single-compartment-performance/memory_reader.py) script cycles through the memory regions of interest reading the data between the start and end addresses of each region directly.

-Fig. 10 shows the steps executed by the `memory_reader.py` script:
+Figure 10 shows the steps executed by the `memory_reader.py` script:

 1. The Memory Reader requests the Cheri OS for the PID of the target process by its name, using the method `getPID(processName)`.
 2. Cheri OS returns the corresponding PID.